microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 2 - Save To-Do List/User Story 2 - Load To-Do List from File.md

 # 📖 Load To-Do items from a file - Step-by-Step
-⏲️ _Est. time to complete: 10 min._ ⏲️
+⏲️ _Est. time to complete: 15 min._ ⏲️

 ## User Story

 *As a user, I want to be able to have my to-do list automatically loaded from a file when I start the program.*

 ## 🎯Acceptance Criteria:
-- Existing to-do list items from when I ran the program last are loaded into this program
+- Existing to-do list items from the last time I ran the program are loaded into this program
 - The existing to-do list items will be a ".txt" file
 - each line in the file will contain a single to-do item.
 - if there is no file, then the program should load an empty collection